 Boy did I find a lot of exciting new gluten-free chocolate chip cookie recipes!
 I decided to feature them all in this article about the best gluten-free chocolate chips cookies on the Internet, and I even made these gluten-free peppermint chocolate chip cookies the other day – they were so perfect for the holiday season!

-So when I learned about Michelle Palin’s gluten-free chocolate chip recipe, which is inspired by Mrs. Field’s chocolate chip cookie, I knew it was my civic duty to test the recipe and share my results with all of you.
+So when I learned about a gluten-free chocolate chip recipe that was inspired by Mrs. Field’s chocolate chip cookie, I knew it was my civic duty to test the recipe and share my results with all of you.
 You’re welcome!

 I had all the ingredients I needed to make these cookies on hand… well, except for the cream cheese.
 Don’t forget to get the cream cheese when you’re at the grocery store!
 If you do, you’ll have to make a second grocery store run like I did.